 Options available through custom development (based on your specifications)

-- Saving documents in another system (or for archiving), provided you have access to an API allowing you to do so.
+- Saving documents in another system (or for archiving), providing you have access to an API allowing you to do so.
 Examples: Dropbox, Google Drive, your CRM

-Contact us for a quote or to arrange a demonstration of the tool.
+Contact us for a quote or to arrange a demonstration.

 You Might also like